eic/drich-dev/doc/material_tables.md

 1. Build executables from source in `src/` by running `make`.
 2. Execute `bin/generate_material_tables`.
 This will produce XML nodes for each material and optical-surface property table, which can be copied into any relevant XML files.
-Plots of the property tables will also be produced.
+Plots of the property tables will also be produced, but note that step 3 will extend or override these plots; always refer to the plots from step 3 in place of those from step 2, since in some cases, the step 2 tables are out of date
-3. Extrapolate tables to broader ranges using `scripts/extrapolate_material_tables.py`
+3. Extrapolate tables to broader ranges using `scripts/extrapolate_material_tables.py`;
+   these tables should be used in place of the ones from step 2

 ## Code
 - [`src/g4dRIChOptics.hh`](../src/g4dRIChOptics.hh): Common class hierarchy for